Guidelines for Association Membership Onboarding Success

-Due to an additional approval process requirement, some associations can’t use automated emails.
+Some associations can’t use automated emails, due to an additional approval process requirement.
 In that case, once the new membership approval happens, send a welcome email within the same timeframe as the automated email.

 ESPA is the only association and voice representing event service professionals from CVBs, hotels and convention centers from across North America.
 When a new member comes on board, he/she receives a short welcome email.
 It includes a link to the new member concierge page.